hikaya-io/admin-boundaries/README.md

 # Admin boundaries

-This is a collection of administrative boundaries compiled from various sources including: [GADM](https://gadm.org), [GeoBoundaries](https://www.geoboundaries.org/), and [UN sources](https://data.humdata.org/).
+This is a collection of administrative boundaries compiled from various sources including: [GADM](https://gadm.org), [GeoBoundaries](https://www.geoboundaries.org/), and [UN sources](https://data.humdata.org/).<sup>1</sup> Our purpose is to make this data readily available to use in web applications.

-We collection houses administrative boundaries at different levels (i.e admin 0-4) and formats (.geojson, .shp, .csv) for easy use in web applications.
+ Administrative boundaries are organized by:
+ * Country (ISO 3166 Alpha 3)
+ * Levels of granularity (i.e ADM 0-4)
+ * Data formats (.geojson, .shp, .csv)

+> <sup>1</sup> The main source of data is from Runfola, D., Seitz, L., Hobbs, L., Panginaban, J., Oberman, R. et al. geoBoundaries Global Administrative Database. http://www.geoboundaries.org.

-# How to navigate
+# How data is organized

 The collection uses the following folder structure: